 23. Thanale Caves

 Thanale Caves (Maharashtra) are comparatively little known Buddhist rock-cut temples.
-These 28 caves were made circa 1st - 3rd century AD.
-Cave 13 contains remnants of paintings from 5th century AD.
+These 28 caves were made around the 1st - 3rd centuries AD.
+Cave 13 contains remnants of paintings from the 5th century AD.

-This rock-cut structure initially - in 7th century AD - was created as a Jain shrine.
-In 9 - 10th century AD it became a Hindu shrine and was adorned with paintings depicting scenes from Ramayana and Mahabharata.
+This rock-cut structure initially - in the 7th century AD - was created as a Jain shrine.
+In the 9th - 10th century AD it became a Hindu shrine and was adorned with paintings depicting scenes from Ramayana and Mahabharata.

 27. Udayagiri Caves

-Udayagiri Caves were created as Jain cave temples circa 1st century BC, later turned into Hindu shrines.
+Udayagiri Caves were created as Jain cave temples around the 1st century BC, later turned into Hindu shrines.
 Small shelter next to Cave 6 - Panasa Gumpha - contains simple ochre paintings.